 We are currently offering short-term counselling which consists of one or two assessments, followed by 12 weekly sessions.

 Appointments are scheduled throughout the week, Monday to Thursday, daytime and evenings.

 We operate a waiting list system.
 The length of time you have to wait for an appointment depends on both your own and our availability.
 The average wait for an appointment is approximately 12 weeks.

 All counselling is offered on a weekly basis and sessions last fifty minutes.

-Appointments take place at our premises: 144 Roman Road, Bethnal Green, E2.
-Our building and both counselling rooms have disabled access.
+Appointments take place at our premises, 144 Roman Road, Bethnal Green, E2 or via Zoom.
+Our building and counselling room have disabled access.